芋头 1.5 磅

 Steam the dish over boiling water with medium heat for 2 hours.

-Cover the meat with a plate when ready to serve, flick over the dish into the plate, then pour out the sauce to a separated cooking pan, bring it to boil, and then add some starch water to thicken and pour it back into the meat.
+Cover the meat with a plate when ready to serve, flick over the dish into the plate, then pour the sauce to a separated cooking pan, bring it to boil, and then add some starch water to thicken it up then pour it back to the meat.

-If you only make braised pork with preserved tofu, make sure use less sauce, otherwise it is going to to salty.
+If you only make braised pork with preserved tofu sauce, make sure use less sauce, otherwise it is going to to salty.